MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 ```

 Type casting ensures that only values of the specified type can be assigned to
 the variable.
-If you try to assign a value of a different type that can be
-converted to the constrained type, PowerShell performs an implicit conversion.
+PowerShell performs an implicit conversion if you try to assign a value of a different type that can be converted to the constrained type.
 For more information, see the [Implicit type conversion][03] section of this
 article.